 Mathematical Minutes Video Contest

 The Mathematical Minutes Video Contest asks members to create educational and entertaining videos.
-Members get together with a few friends from their chapter, select a math topic, and creat a fun, informative, two to five minute video!
+Chapter members select a math topic and create a fun, informative, two- to five-minute video.

 The contest is run by Doral Academy Charter High School under the direction of Sam Koski.
 This year, submissions are due on Feb.
-28, 2017, by midnight EST. Submissions must include the Submission Form found below.
-The chapter's sponsor must view the final video before submission and sign the Submission Form.
-That and the link to your uploaded video should be emailed to the National Office at firstname.lastname@example.org before the deadline.
+28, 2018, by midnight EST. Submissions must include the submission form found below.
+The chapter's sponsor must view the final video before submission and sign the submission form.
+That and the link to your uploaded video should be emailed to the national office at email@example.com before the deadline.

 Schools may submit no more than three videos.
 Only the top submission per school is eligible for prize awards.
 Award money may either go to the chapter or to the students.
 All submissions must be signed off by the chapter sponsor to ensure they have seen the video and approved the content.
-No video submitted with R rated material will be accepted.
+Only videos submitted with G-rated material will be accepted.

-Eight videos will be chosen by March 31, 2017, for the final round of judging.
+Eight videos will be chosen by March 31, 2018, for the final round of judging.
 Chapters will vote to rank the top eight videos.
-The amount of prize money to be awarded will be posted in the fall and will be split amongst the final entries.
-Final award amounts will be determined by the votes cast for winners, along with input from the Governing Council.
+The prize money to be awarded will be split amongst the final entries.
+Final award amounts will be determined by the votes cast for winners, along with input from the Mu Alpha Theta's governing council.

 Sponsors may find the ID number for their members by logging into their chapter online and clicking the "View Members" link on the left.